backstage/backstage/docs/permissions/plugin-authors/03-adding-a-resource-permission-check.md

     attributes: { action: 'create' },
   });
 +
-+ export const todoListUpdate = createPermission({
++ export const todoListUpdatePermission = createPermission({
 +   name: 'todo.list.update',
 +   attributes: { action: 'update' },
 +   resourceType: TODO_LIST_RESOURCE_TYPE,
 + });

+- export const todoListPermissions = [todoListCreatePermission];
++ export const todoListPermissions = [todoListCreatePermission, todoListUpdatePermission];
 ```

-Notice that unlike `todoListCreatePermission`, the `todoListUpdate` permission contains a `resourceType` field.
+Notice that unlike `todoListCreatePermission`, the `todoListUpdatePermission` permission contains a `resourceType` field.
 This field indicates to the permission framework that this permission is intended to be authorized in the context of a resource with type `'todo-item'`.
 You can use whatever string you like as the resource type, as long as you use the same value consistently for each type of resource.

 ## Setting up authorization for the update permission